Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

 Roy Julus - Greenbo Founder

-Roy Julus is the founder of the colorful flower pot business that has taken over balcony railings in Israeli homes and around the world.
-He lectured for students at the Tze'elon school about his business.
+Roy Julus is the founder of the colorful potted plants project that has taken over balcony railings in Israeli homes and around the world.
+Roy came to tell the students about his business.

-Roy spoke about how important it was for him that the production is blue and white and thus contributes to the country's economy.
+Roy told about how important it was for him that the production would be in Israel and thus contribute to the country's economy.
 In addition, Roy presented Greenbo's new product- flower pots that are a pillow as well as a bag, with a special technology that protects the plant's stability and allows water flow.

 Roy shared this with the students and explained that it's important to always innovate and be aware of customers' needs.
 As a result, his company allows its customers to build flower pots in color combinations based on their own tastes.

 Hani Pe'er - Author of Greetings, Ceremonies and Speeches